eestifan/INST326-Final-Project-7/README.md

 ### check_bust.py
 This file contains a function that checks if a hand has gone over 21 by using the calculate_value method from the Hand class.

+### deck.py
+Contains the `Deck` class used to create, shuffle, and deal cards for the Blackjack game.

 ## Annotated Bibliography

 ### Bicycle Cards – How to Play Blackjack (https://bicyclecards.com/how-to-play/blackjack/)